AliFarajzade/axon-challange-chat-app/README.md

 yarn start
 ```

 ### You can use the project now with diffrent people (you can simulate that with opening multiple tabs) and start chatting with each other.
+Everyone will get notified when a new room is craeted.

 ### The tech-stack for this project is Typescript, Next, SCSS, Node, Express and Socket.io.